 Google AdSense is one of the easiest Display Ad Networks to join.
-So, it is very much understandable why you need a checklist for AdSense approval.
+So, I understand why you need a trick or checklist for AdSense approval.

 In case you do not know, Display Ads is one of the best ways to monetize a site.
 So, the earlier you tap into it, the better for you.

-Good enough, platforms like AdSense welcomes all kinds of publishers – new or old – on their platform only if you follow a simple checklist for approval – which I’ll share with you.
+Good enough, platforms like AdSense welcome all kinds of publishers – new or old – on their platform only if you follow a simple checklist for approval – which I’ll share with you.

-Now, let’s get to the checklist for AdSense approval one after another.
+Now, let’s get to the trick for AdSense approval one after another.

 1. Write Quality Content